Before You Buy a Test Chamber, Consider Your Test Requirements

 If you are testing in research and development (R&D), consider how the different elements can be tested to shorten the development time by identifying the shortcomings of components.

 Environmental test chambers feature precise temperature and humidity control to create repeatable climate conditions.
-The most common tests run are for product shelf life, accelerated life testing/reliability testing (ALT/HALT testing), and stability and package testing.
+The most common tests run are for product shelf life, accelerated life testing/reliability testing (HALT/HALT testing), and stability and package testing.
 These tests can be run using temperature for thermal cycling and humidity to find weak points.
 The goal is to tweak components, materials, and designs (if necessary) to improve performance or set product performance expectations.

 Think of it this way.
 In the United States, food products, such as milk, must carry expiration dates required by the FDA to keep consumers safe.
 However, most consumer products do not have expiration dates, and companies are left to self-govern themselves.